ideaconsult/apps-ambit/tautomers-example/README.md

 filters, allowing more fine-grained output control.

 This project contains examples how to use ambit2-tautomer package.
-The package code itself is hosted at [sourceforge.net](http://ambit.sourceforge.net/AMBIT2-LIBS/ambit2-tautomers/index.html) artifacts are available at the [Maven repository](http://ambit.uni-plovdiv.bg:8083/nexus/index.html#nexus-search;quick~ambit2-tautomer).
+The package code itself is hosted at [sourceforge.net](http://ambit.sourceforge.net/AMBIT2-LIBS/ambit2-tautomers/index.html) and the artifacts are available at the [Maven repository](http://ambit.uni-plovdiv.bg:8083/nexus/index.html#nexus-search;quick~ambit2-tautomer).

 Build
 -----